Dual-branch Attention-In-Attention Transformer for single-channel speech enhancement: Methodlogy

 \subsection{Dual-branch magnitude masking and complex refining}

 The overall diagram of the proposed system is illustrated in Fig.~{\ref{fig:diagram-system}}.
 It is mainly comprised of two branches, namely a magnitude spectrum masking branch (MMB) and a complex spectrum refining branch (CRB), which aim at collaboratively estimating the magnitude and phase information of clean speech in parallel.
 To be specific, in the MMB path, the input is the magnitude of the noisy spectrum, and the network estimates the magnitude mask $M^{mmb}$ to coarsely recover the magnitude of the target speech, \emph{i.e.}, $\lvert\widetilde{S}^{mmb}\rvert$.
-Subsequently, the coarsely estimated spectral magnitude is coupled with the noisy phase $\theta_{X}$ to derive the coarse-denoised complex spectrum.
-Note that we omit the time and frequency indices for brevity.
+Subsequently, the coarsely estimated spectral magnitude is coupled with the noisy phase to derive the coarse-denoised complex spectrum.

 As the complement, CRB receives noisy RI component $\left\{ X_{r}, X_{i}\right\}$ as the input and focuses on the fine-grained spectral structures which may be lost in the MMB path and further suppressing the residual noise components.
 Note that we only estimate the residual details instead of explicitly estimating the whole complex spectrum, which alleviates the overall burden of the network.
 The alternate interconnections are adopted to exchange information between the two branches, enabling better feature representation.
 Finally, we sum the coarse-denoised complex spectrum and the fine-grained complex spectral details together to reconstruct the clean complex spectrum.
 In a nutshell, the whole procedure can be formulated as: